leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

   1. Use AJAX to make a request to an external data source like OMDBapi and insert some of the data retrieved into the DOM
   1. Implement responsive design (i.e. it should be fully functional on desktop, tablet, mobile, etc)
-  1. Have one or more complex user interface modules such as a carousel, drag and drop, a sticky nav, tooltips, etc
+  1. Have one or more complex user interface modules such as a carousel, drag and drop, a sticky nav, tooltips, animations, etc

 ### 📋 List of API's